Spire: The City Must Fall: Reception

 Andy Lingua reviewed the Italian edition and warned, "Are you looking for something light and joyful?
 Don't go further ...
 Spire: The City Must Fall is not for you."
 Lingua commented, "Few titles have dealt with [intrigue and alliance] with the same depth as Spire: The City Must Fall ...
 There are mechanics to describe power games; the text underlines the importance of watching your back."
 Lingua commended the artwork of Adrian Stone, saying, "The manual is studded with incredibly beautiful illustrations.
 Consistency in style is impeccable, the effect is powerful.
 Few times I have seen such a particular setting supported by equally particular but at the same time coherent series of illustrations."
-Lingua concluded, "he attention to detail relating to the setting is incredible; ... if you like narrative role-playing games, I can advise you to give it a chance.
+Lingua concluded, "the attention to detail relating to the setting is incredible; ... if you like narrative role-playing games, I can advise you to give it a chance.
 The mix of classic and innovative elements is perfectly balanced."

 Jared Rascher noted, "the mechanics of stress and fallout are both familiar and combined in a new and exciting fashion, and I think that even people that are a little burned out on fantasy may want to keep an eye on these mechanics and how they managed to promote and resolve story elements."
 Rascher concluded, "This product is exceptional, and may contain content that would interest you even if the game or genre covered is outside of your normal interests.
 I think if you have even a passing interest in fantasy settings, the information in this book is going to make for a solid purchase, even if you never use the ruleset."

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath commented "Spire: The City Must Fall takes all those assumptions D&D players might have about drow (and regular elves and the hyena-like gnolls, too) and throws them right out the window ...
 The game is built around causing and sustaining damage — inflict every bit of suffering back onto the unjust system that caused it."
 Horvath noted the continual focus on stress, saying, "Stress and Fallout accrue rapidly, ensuring the characters are fragile and uncertain, while also keeping players fully aware of how much a character has left to give."
 Horvath concluded, "Player characters regularly perform both wonderful and terrible deeds in the service of noble goals, but no matter their successes, no matter how wounded the system of oppression is, it persists while the characters burn up in their resistance."